Feuerfuchs/sass-ignis/README.md

 For thorough explanations about all mixins, functions and variables, check the [SassDoc documentation](https://ignis-doc.feuerfuchs.eu/).
 The rest of this document is a quick overview over what Ignis has to offer.

-Note that for all mixins and functions, their long forms are shown since they are unlikely to clash with other SASS libraries.
-For less clutter, there are shorter versions available.

 ## Getting started

-Install the package `sass-ignis` from the npm repository using he package manager of your choice.
+Install the package `sass-ignis` from the npm repository using the package manager of your choice.

 - npm: `npm install sass-ignis`
 - yarn: `yarn add sass-ignis`